KevinVan720/slide_puzzle/README.md

 ![Animate between themes](https://i.imgur.com/aZ8UCrG.gif)
 ##### Animate between themes

-You can choose between different difficulty levels and puzzle sizes when generating new puzzles.
+You can choose between different difficulty levels and puzzle sizes (including non-square sizes) when generating new puzzles.
 If you got stuck, you can press the solve button and the puzzle will solve for itself.

 ![Auto solve the puzzle](https://i.imgur.com/PuYZriI.gif)
 ##### Automatically solve the puzzle